STEPS program

 Anjali Jagannathan, BSc.

-By supporting personalized learning trajectories, scaffolding competency development, and enabling progressive, time-variable entrustment of essential tasks, my work aims to ensure STEPS graduates are prepared to meet evolving workforce demands.
+By supporting personalized learning trajectories, scaffolding competency development, and enabling the progressive, time-variable entrustment of essential tasks, my work aims to ensure STEPS graduates are prepared to meet evolving workforce demands.

 Project Overview